Skip to footer content

 Code Explanation

-In this example, we will use the same tips data frame from the above example and plot the scattered plot.
-Then, save it as an image and convert it to PDF using IronPDF.
+In this example, we use the "tips" dataset to plot a scatter plot, save it as an image, and convert it to a PDF using IronPDF.

-4. Print the DataFrame loaded to see this in the output window.
+4. Print DataFrame: Print the DataFrame to view it in the output.

 Output